apesurd/notes.CFA/Level2/InvestmentInAssociates.md

 	   Since net assets contribute to investors investment account, this can skew debt ratios.
 3. Consider the quality of equity income.
 If associate is showing higher earnings but no dividends, then investor might be able to report higher earnings cash flow may not increase correspondingly.

+---
+## Highlights
+1. One-line consolidation in both BS and IS
+2. Proportional net income less proportional dividend is considered as income and increase the value of the investment account in BS.
+3. Dividend is not considered as income, but as return on capital under equity method.
+4. If loss exceeds investment account (unrealised loss and equity method is halted.)
+	1. How does it recover.
+5. Goodwill and Amortisation (if purchase price exceeds the book value)
+	1. amortisation and goodwill impairment would also be accounted in IS.
+6. How it is different from FVPL
+	1. dividend is recognised in income statement.
+	2. profit and loss of the investee does not affect investors' BS.
+Value of the security does.